See also

 Whympston

-Nicholas is living with single daughter Bertha, both described as of Private Means.
-Nicholas has been recorded as Richard.
+Nicholas was living with single daughter Bertha, both described as of Private Means.
+Nicholas had been recorded as Richard.
 They have a housekeeper, a coachman, a cook and a domestic.

 Death 24 Jan 1915 (age 80) Kingsbridge, Devon, England3